zalando-incubator/es-operator/docs/GETTING_STARTED.md

 ## Step 6: Index Creation

-If you were successful, you can try some more advanced topics.

 We differentiated the stacks using an Elasticsearch node tag called `group`.
 It is advised to use this tag to bind indices with the same scaling requirements to nodes with the same `group` tag, by using the shard allocation setting like this:

  ```